BelT26/RedundancyCalculator/README.md

 As the functions used to retrieve information from the user in this section require a numerical input, I created an 'is_integer' function that tries to convert the user input to an integer and return it and raises a ValueError if the input is not a number.
 This function is then called by all subsequent functions that ask the user to provide a number.

-The company I work for has slightly unusual procedure for holidays brought forward from the previous holiday year.
+The company I work for has a slightly unusual procedure for holidays brought forward from the previous holiday year.
 'Bought' holidays are those that were awarded in the past for working extra days, these holidays must be used before the end of the consultation period or they will be lost.
 Normal holidays that were not used in the previous holiday year and were carried over will be paid if the employee does not take them before the end of the consultation.
 Because of these complexities I added a calculation of the holidays owed once the holiday information had been provided.

 ![holidays owed](https://github.com/BelT26/RedundancyCalculator/blob/main/assets/holidays.PNG)